liip/bootstrap-blocks-wordpress-plugin/readme.txt

 Donate link: https://liip.ch/
 Tags: gutenberg, blocks, bootstrap
 Requires at least: 5.0
-Tested up to: 5.8
+Tested up to: 5.8.1
 Requires PHP: 5.6
-Stable tag: 3.3.2
+Stable tag: 4.0.0
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Bootstrap Gutenberg Blocks for WordPress.
-Supports Bootstrap v4 and v5.
 This plugin adds Bootstrap components and layout options as Gutenberg blocks.

+= Features =

+* Supports Bootstrap v5 and v4
+* Support for CSS grid (experimental)
+* Fully customizable with filters
+* Configuration via option page or programmatically with constants
+* Templates can be overwritten in your theme

 The full documentation of this plugin can be found on GitHub: [https://github.com/liip/bootstrap-blocks-wordpress-plugin#readme](https://github.com/liip/bootstrap-blocks-wordpress-plugin#readme)